goci-io/kubernetes-deployment-webhook/README.md

 Run Tests using `make tests`.

+#### Example

 To run this Application locally you need to build the Binary (see above) and run the App locally.
-To start the Application you can use `make run/local` which creates all necessary environment variables and default configurations (can be found [here](config/)).
+To start the Application you can use `make run/local` which creates all necessary environment variables and default configurations (can be found [here](https://github.com/goci-io/kubernetes-deployment-webhook/tree/master/config/)).
 You will also need to specify the following Headers in your Requests:
 ```
 x-hub-signature: sha1=37df8bce63ad1e1acc699d9575afabc3de2ff9ac
 x-github-event: push